splunk/public-o11y-docs/gdi/docker/docker.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the `docker-container-stats` monitor via the Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` deploys this integration as the `docker-container-stats` monitor via the Smart Agent receiver.
 This monitor reads container stats from a Docker API server.
 The monitor does not currently support CPU share/quota metrics.

 This integration is available for Kubernetes, Linux, and Windows.